KFC removes wings, popcorn chicken, and more from menus nationwide

 While pot pies and tenders look set to remain a staple at KFC, many believe the removal of the popcorn chicken will also mean no more KFC Famous Bowls which consisted of popcorn chicken, mashed potatoes, corn, gravy and shredded cheese.
 Nexstar’s WTAJ reached out to KFC and asked if this would affect the bowls or if they had other plans — such as cutting up chicken fingers — but the company didn’t immediately respond.

-Even though some favorites may soon disappear from your local KFC, the company said they are looking at some exciting new additions to the menu in 2023.
+Even though some favorites may soon disappear from your local KFC, the company said it is looking at some exciting new additions to the menu in 2023.

 There was no definitive date for the change.
 Instead, the company only said the new menu is “currently being rolled out nationwide”